FIWARE/tutorials.Concise-Format/README.md

 -   The `/ngsi-ld/v1/entities/<entity-id>/attrs` endpoint is used for adding new attributes

 Any newly created entity must have `id` and `type` attributes and a valid `@context` definition.
 All other attributes are optional and will depend on the system being modelled.
-If additional attributes are present though, each should specify both a `type` and a `value`.
+If additional attributes are present though, a concise **Property** must be encapsulated within a `value`.
+If a **Relationship** is added it ust be encapsulated within an `object`

 The response will be **201 - Created** if the operation is successful or **409 - Conflict** if the operation fails.